vedaldi/practical-object-category-detection/doc/instructions.md

 ```
 The `gtDifficult` flags can be used to mark some ground truth object occurrence as *difficult* and hence ignored in the evaluation.
 This is used in the PASCAL VOC challenge, but not here (i.e. no object occurrence is considered difficult).

-`evalDetections` returns a `matches` structure with several field.
-We focus here on `matches.detBoxFlags`: this contains a +1 for each detections that was found to be correct and -1 otherwise.
+`evalDetections` returns a `matches` structure with several fields.
+We focus here on `matches.detBoxFlags`: this contains a +1 for each detection that was found to be correct and -1 otherwise.
 We use this to visualize the detection errors:
 ```matlab
 % Visualization
 figure(1) ; clf ;